TereGranero/Data-Pipeline-Dataproc/readme.md

 # Readme

-## Dayly report on Top 10 best-selling resources in each category
+## Daily report on Top 10 best-selling resources in each category

 Follow these steps to execute **top10.py** in DataProc: